Generalized Perfect Matrices: A Generalized Framework for Perfectness

 The first result concerns matrices in $\interior \COPK$.
 It is independent of the IR property and follows from the discreteness of $K \cap \Z^n$.
 See \cite[Lemma~2.2]{CertificateAlgo}. \begin{lemma} Let $K$ be a closed convex cone and $Q \in \interior \COPK$.
 Then the $K$-copositive minimum is strictly positive, is attained, and attained by only finitely many vectors. \end{lemma}

 The second result concerns the geometry of the Ryshkov set and follows for IR cones $K$ as in \cite[Lemma~2.4]{CP_Factorization_First}.
-A \emph{locally finite polyhedron} is a convex set such that every intersection of the set with a polytope is a polytope as well. \begin{thm} Let $K$ be a closed convex and full-dimensional IR cone.
-Then $\RyshkovK$ is a locally finite polyhedron. \end{thm} If $K$ is not IR, then $\RyshkovK$ may fail to be a locally finite polyhedron, as wee see in Section~\ref{sec:Sqrt2Example}.
+A \emph{locally finite polyhedron} is a convex set such that every intersection of the set with a polytope is a polytope as well. \begin{thm} Let $K$ be a full-dimensional closed convex IR cone.
+Then $\RyshkovK$ is a locally finite polyhedron. \end{thm} If $K$ is not IR, then $\RyshkovK$ may fail to be a locally finite polyhedron, as we see in Section~\ref{sec:Sqrt2Example}.
+In this case it is not immediately clear how the classical equality of vertices of $\RyshkovK$ and (suitably scaled) perfect $K$-copositive matrices generalizes and how different perfect $K$-copositive matrices can be related to each other.
+However, in the interior of $\COPK$ the Ryshkov set then still admits a locally polyhedral structure as the following Lemma implies.
+In particular, it shows that all extreme points of $\RyshkovK$ in the interior of $\COPK$ are vertices of $\RyshkovK$, because in this context the Voronoi cone of $Q \in \RyshkovK$ is the normal cone of $\RyshkovK$ at $Q$ (see also Section~\ref{sec:FailureOfIR}).